ivy-1602/DBMS-Practicals-Apr-2026-USS/README.md

 ## What's This?

-My Semester 3 DBMS lab work — 6 assignments built entirely around Taylor Swift's discography because if you have to write SQL for hours, you might as well make it about something that interests you.
+My Semester 3 DBMS lab work — 6 assignments built entirely around Taylor Swift's discography because if you have to write SQL for hours, you might as well make it about something that interests you ;)

 From ER diagrams to triggers, from nested queries to views — all of it runs on a database of 12 studio albums and their songs.